vss2sn/cvrp/README.md

 <a name="todos"></a>
 #### TODOs: ####
-1. Improve Local Search (all vehicle variant) to include vehicles not picked by the initial solution
-2. Run all the algorithms on different threads to speed up comparison
+1. Run all the algorithms on different threads to speed up comparison
-3. Refactor
+2. Refactor
-4. Consider adding savings algorithm
+3. Consider adding savings algorithm